Harmar campaign: Battle of Kekionga

-The militias under Hardin and Hall found American Indians while approaching their position.
+The militias under Hardin and Hall ran into American Indians while getting into position.
 It is unclear who fired first, but the sound alarmed those who were in Kekionga.
-Wyllys ordered a full attack, but warriors hiding on the opposite bank attacked while his force was crossing.
-Fontaine led a cavalry charge into the wooded area and was killed, perhaps because his own men failed to join the charge.
+Wyllys ordered a full attack, but warriors hiding on the opposite bank suddenly emerged while his force was crossing.
+Fontaine led a cavalry charge into the wooded area and was swiftly killed.
 Fontaine's leaderless force withdrew.
 Once Wyllys and McMullan regrouped, they were harassed by small parties who fired on the militia and then retreated.
 McMullan's militia took the bait, drifting to the north until the regulars under Wyllys were left isolated.
 After a brief exchange of fire, they were trapped and forced to fight in the open at close range, with results as devastating as on 19 October.
+Near present-day Harmar Street, where one portion of troops had crossed the river and been ambushed, one eyewitness afterwards said he could, "walk across the Maumee River on the bodies of dead men."
 Survivors fled across the St. Joseph to join the U.S. detachments under Hardin.
-The Shawnee and Miami attacked Hardin from three sides.
+The Shawnee and Miami then began attacking Hardin from three sides.
 Expecting reinforcements from Harmar, Hardin defended his position for over three hours before finally falling back to join the rest of the army.

 Hall, meanwhile, crossed the St. Joseph to the north, and joined up with McMullan.
-They marched together to Kekionga and prepared for another engagement, but finding it quiet, they returned to join the main force under General Harmar.
-Both Hardin and Hall met with Kentucky Major James Ray, just 3 miles from camp.
-Harmar had sent Ray to assist in the battle, along with the only 30 men willing to go.
-In this battle, sometimes known as Harmar's defeat by the Americans, 180 American men were either killed or wounded.
+They marched together to Kekionga and prepared for another engagement, but finding it quiet, they returned to join the main force under Harmar.
+Both Hardin and Hall met with Kentucky Major James Ray, just three miles from camp.
+Harmar had sent Ray to assist in the battle, along with the only thirty men willing to go.
+In this battle, sometimes known as "Harmar's defeat" by the Americans, 180 American men were either killed or wounded.
 The army forces reported 129 men killed in action (14 officers, including Wyllys and Fontaine, and 115 enlisted men) and 94 wounded (including 50 of the regulars).
 Estimates of Indian casualties range from 120 to 150.